Tariq-Mub/hw05/README.md

-# Physics 2200 - github demo
+# Physics 2200 - hw04
-Area of a triangle
+Area of a triangle and finding radius of inscribed circle